Cao1224/replication-project-AIF360/README.md

 | Ubuntu  | 3.8 – 3.11     |
 | Windows | 3.8 – 3.11     |

-### Required Libraries

-The project requires the **AIF360** package for fairness evaluation.
-Please ensure it is installed before running the notebook.

 1. **Clone the Repository**
     - Clone the repository to your local machine using the following commands: